mulder21c/adg/pages/knowledge/keyboard-only/controlling-a-computer/README.md

 ### Keyboard shortcuts

 Keyboard shortcuts trigger certain functionalities, be it system wide or application specific.
-Keyboard shortcuts usually are combinations of at least one modifier key (`Windows`, `Ctrl`, `Alt`, `Shift`) and any other key.
+Keyboard shortcuts usually are combinations of at least one 보조 키 (`Windows`, `Ctrl`, `Alt`, `Shift`) and any other key.

 - System wide keyboard shortcut example: `Ctrl + Alt + Del` opens the Windows Task Manager.
 - Application specific keyboard shortcut example: `Ctrl + S` saves the currently opened document (for example in a text editor).